angelgonzalezev/Uber-Clone/README.md

 👉  [Google places API for real navigations!](https://developers.google.com/maps/documentation/?hl=es_419#places)

 ## TO DO:
--  It is necessary to fix zoom out in map wht two marks are selected.
+-  It is necessary to fix zoom out in map whit two selected marks.
 - It is necessary to modify icon image to svg icon as component.
 - I want to implement [React Native Elements](https://reactnativeelements.com/) to get icons.